 Flanked by the Tate Modern and the Globe theatre on one side and St. Paul’s Cathedral on the other, this footbridge was featured in Harry Potter’s sixth movie and offers A+ views of the River Thames.

 Jump right in Britain’s love affair with tea in historic Twinings, England’s premier tea brand, whose shop has open since 1706.
 Embark on a geographical and gustatory odyssey led by a Twinings Master Blender.
 A veritable treat for tea lovers!

 Bustling flower market flanked by over 60 independent, quirky Victorian shops.
 Give it a go, even if you don’t intend on buying flowers; the photos and the atmosphere are both well worth it.
 Open every Sunday from 8am to 3’ish.

-Is this real life?
+While there are many options as far as London afternoon teas are concerned, I do have a personal favourite: the sketch pink experience.
 I couldn’t believe how stunning sketch looked; it felt like I had entered a parallel universe.
 And the food?
 Scrumptious and flawless.
-My absolute favourite afternoon tea; well worth the rather steep price.

 Artisan gin in England is not difficult to find.
 For instance there is the Beefeater Gin Distillery, the City of London Distillery, the East London Liquor Company and Sipsmith, to name a few, each with their own on-site activities and personnality.